NCAR/DART/models/CESM/readme.rst

    ($CASEROOT/env_archive.xml), so that DART modifications to the short term archiver are more straight-forward.
 -  The creation of a new component class, ''External System Processing'' (''esp''), of which DART is the first instance, integrates DART more fully into the CESM development, testing, and running environment.
-   This is similar to the atm class, which has CAM as an instance.
+   This is similar to the atm class, which has CAM-FV as an instance.
    This will help make DART available in the most recent tagged CESM versions which have the most recent CESM component versions.
 -  Reduced number of subroutines in DART's SourceMods.